 Costa Rica San DiegoRegular price $14.00 Save $-14.00

 Beneficio San Diego is the most modern mill in Costa Rica.
 It was established in 1888 and has been innovating ever since.
-Today Beneficio San Diego specializes in coffees from the Tarrazú and Tres Ríos regions.
-The mill takes pride in striving for ever-increasing efficiency and quality standards.
-At the same time, it has taken a leading role in working with producers to ensure good community relations and sustainable production.
+Today Beneficio San Diego specializes in coffees from Tarrazú and Tres Ríos regions.
+The mill takes pride in striving for ever increasing efficiency and quality standards.
+At the same time it has taken a leading role in working with producers to ensure good community relations and sustainable production.

 This unique natural coffee is produced by a community of farmers who deliver to the San Diego wet mill.
 These are carefully selected during the harvest, based on their farm condition and cherry ripeness.
 The average farm size is three hectares in the Tarrazú region.

 Colombia AsobiopazRegular price $14.00 Save $-14.00